OpenApp supports Metachromatic Leukodystrophy Disease Research on Rare Disease Day 2023

 To celebrate Rare Disease Day 2023, which takes place on the 28th of February, we are changing our colours and showing our support for the Metachromatic Leukodystrophy Disease (MLD) Support Association UK.
-OpenApp have been working MLD support Association UK for many years under our Rare100 CSR scheme, a Corporate Social Responsibility (CSR) initiative run in 2018.
+OpenApp started working with the MLD support association in the UK under our 2018 Corporate Social Responsibility (CSR) scheme titled the Rare100 CSR scheme.

 Metachromatic Leukodystrophy Disease